 Aside from having the longest suspension footbridge in Japan – about 400m – Mishima Skywalk in Shizuoka prefecture is also known for hosting one of the biggest hydrangea festivals near Tokyo, attracting visitors of all ages for the huge number of blue hydrangeas blooming in summer.

-This year, the Hydrangea Festival will feature about 13,000 hydrangeas of 205 varieties, including Natsuzora (Summer Sky), Skywalk, and Hao, the venue’s three original hydrangea species.
+This year, the Hydrangea Festival will feature about 13,000 hydrangeas across 205 varieties, including Natsuzora (Summer Sky), Skywalk and Hao, the venue’s three original hydrangea species.

-Along the 2km promenade on the north side of the bridge, spots for snapping photos will be set up, offering lovely scenery with the hydrangeas, Suruga Bay and even Mt Fuji.
+Photo spots will be set up along the 2km promenade on the north side of the bridge.
+They offer lovely scenery with the hydrangeas, Suruga Bay and even Mt Fuji.